ALEXfeedPLAY/AHKrobloxLootify/README.md

 ## **Usage**

 * **Starting the Script:**
-  Once `fishing.ahk` is running, the script will automatically begin spamming the "E" key to perform fishing and shrimp farming in Roblox "Lootify".
+  Once `fishing.ahk` is running, the script will automatically open the main menu where the person can change the search area, start fishing or to farm a shrimp in Roblox "Lootify".
 * **Toggling the Script:**
   * Press the **"P"** key to pause the script if you need to take a break or regain manual control.
   * Press the **"P"** key again to resume the script.